christofolo/christofolo.github.io/musictheory.md

 7. The 19th fret is B♮ or just "B" for short.
 8. The 20th fret is C again.
 (Note: 8th fret + 12 frets = 20th fret)

-You'll notice that the scale will contain each letter name and loop back to A after the G.
+You'll notice that the scale will contain each letter name and loop back to A after the G. I don't know why the first major isn't A Major.
+There is a lot of history to how music has developed over the years.
+What's interesting is the first note on the piano is an A (the farthest left/lowest note).
+What's interesting is that A is the first minor scale.
+We will discuss minor scales in Part 6.

 You can choose a different "Tonic" and create a new palette of notes.
 For example, let's choose "G" as our tonic and apply the 221-2221 formula.
 When starting on the 3rd fret, you'll notice some of the notes overlap the C Major Scale.